yhaooo11/JavaCards/README.md

 - As a user, I want to be able to pick up where I last left off on a deck
 - As a user, I want to be able to see the number of flashcards I have reviewed in each deck
 - As a user, I want to be able to save all decks (and their cards) to file and be reminded to save when I select quit
-- As a user, I want to be able to load my decks from file (automatically loads on start)
+- As a user, I want to be able to automatically load my decks from file on start